 Display an Organized Bookshelf

 Another heart-stopping interior space from Lynne, this reading nook features a spotless bookshelf.
 Free of clutter, it elevates the corner and doesn't cramp the small space.
-Take time to style your bookshelf and resist the urge to pile on too many elements at once.
-You'll be left with a highly styled space for all your treasures to sit on display.
+Take time to design your bookshelf and resist the urge to pile on too many elements at once.
+You'll be left with a highly styled space to display all your treasures.

 Diversify Your Greens